NotJustSid/blog/_posts/2021-07-22-the-mathematical-search-for-work.md

 Aaand with that, *slightly-philosophical-Sid*'s out.
 Let's get started with this.
 What's this?
 This is more of a mathematical continuation to what we came up with in the last Energy Series talk.
 This is trying to make even more mathematical sense of the definition of work - building from the intuition we've cultivated so far.

-> While this post is part of the series, I don't require you to read the last post (it wouldn't hurt to read it though :P); All you need to get going is know what work is and how we calculate it on an elementary level.
+> While this post is part of the series, I don't require you to read the last post (it wouldn't hurt to read it though :P); All you need to get going is to know what work is and how we calculate it on an elementary level.

 Before we start, I should make you aware that this requires some mathematical background I'm gonna assume: